zixiqin/CCC_final/COMP90024-CCC-notes-master/README.md

     - we know from b/ that it (theoretically) runs 29.09375 times faster using 32 processors compared to running on a single processor.
     - If it takes 128 seconds with the 32 processor case then it would (theoretically) take 29.09375*128 = 3724 seconds in the single processor case.
 - > [2014 Q4] D) Why is theoretically italicized in the above?
 [3]
-    - you are not factoring the overheads dealing with the scalling system.
-If you have parallel processing, this can carry additional overheads, e.g. loops, communications, variables introduced to deal with parallel aspects.
-While you don't have this overheads in sequential programs.
+    - We are not factoring the overheads dealing with the parallel program.
+If we have parallel processing, this can carry additional overheads such as loops, communications, variables.
+Considering those overheads, the speedup will not be the same as the result.

 - > [2014 Q3] A) What is Flynn’s Taxonomy?
 [2]
     - |               | Simple Instruction | Multiple Instruction |